iSaluki/phhs6/content/sixth/CompSci/Theory/Databases/Design.md

 #### Many-to-many

-- For each single instance there are links to and from multiple other instances of a different entity.
+- For each single instance, there are links to and from multiple other instances of a different entity.
-- A subject can be taught by many teachers and teachers can teach many subjects.
+- A subject can be taught by many teachers, and teachers can teach many subjects.

 ![Relationship Types](/content/sixth/CompSci/Theory/Databases/img/relationshiptypes.png)